dwjohnston/cv/README.md

 There is a bug on `<a>` tags, so I say just don't use them.
 Just use `span.link` tags instead.
 See: https://github.com/peterdemartini/html5-to-pdf/issues/10

 There appears to be a bug where content within `<td>` tags loses it style, so as a work around, style `<span>` within `<td>` tags.

+There appears to be some issue where if you copy paste the content from the PDF else where, it loses all the spaces.
+To be honest, it's got me to consider not using this anymore.